Anti-vaccine activist shoves California lawmaker

 SACRAMENTO, Calif.
-(AP) - An anti-vaccine activist has been cited in the assault of a California lawmaker who was pushed on a sidewalk near the Capitol.
+(AP) - An anti-vaccine activist was cited for misdemeanor assault Wednesday after shoving a California lawmaker who has worked to limit exemptions for childhood vaccinations.

-Kenneth Austin Bennett livestreamed the confrontation on his Facebook.
-The video appears to show Bennett questioning State Sen. Richard Pan in the street about vaccines.
-Pan responds and continues to walk while smiling before he is shoved in the back.

-The Sacramento Police Department say they cited Bennett on a misdemeanor assault charge then released him.

-Pan, a Sacramento Democrat, has authored several bills that limit exemptions for child vaccinations.
-His efforts have drawn hundreds of anti-vaccine activists to the Capitol in protest.

-Bennett has tried unsuccessfully to recall Pan and filed paperwork to run against him last year but never appeared on the ballot.
+Kenneth Austin Bennett, 54, livestreamed the confrontation on his Facebook, which shows him shoving state Sen. Richard Pan on the sidewalk near the Capitol.
+Bennett has unsuccessfully attempted to recall Pan and filed paperwork to run against him last year, though he never appeared on the ballot.

+The video shows him running into Pan on the sidewalk and confronting Pan about his position on vaccines.
+Pan briefly engages Bennett while he continues to walk.

 Sign up for Daily Newsletters